Digital calendar: History

+Microsoft Windows included Calendar app from version 1.0.

+After Windows 3.1x Windows didn't include a calendar application until Windows Calendar in Windows Vista.

+Calendar included with Apple macOS is named Calendar.
+It was known as iCal before OS X Mountain Lion version in 2012.

-Today, digital calendars are common on many office suites for personal computers (desktop and laptop) as well as smartphones and tablets.
+Today, digital calendars are common on many desktop environments, office suites, and in collaborative software for personal computers (desktop and laptop) as well as smartphones and tablets.

+Google Calendar is shipped with most Android phones and available in web.

 In the 1990s and early 2000s, digital calendars was a standard feature of many personal digital assistants (PDAs) and enterprise digital assistants (EDAs).
 Since the early 2000s, PDAs and EDAs have been replaced by smartphones and tablets with similar functionality.

 Features

 Calendar software can include several features.
 Some examples are: